Are you a student who is ready for more?

 Merit-based Academic Scholarships I, T, F

-Awarded to freshmen, international, and transfer students who have outstanding academic records.
-All students who submit a complete application for admission are considered for merit-based scholarships.
+Awarded to freshmen, international, and transfer students who have outstanding academic and achievement records.
+All students who submit a complete application for admission are considered for merit-based scholarships, including test-optional applicants.

 Phi Theta Kappa Scholarship I, T

 Awarded to transfer students who are actively involved in the Phi Theta Kappa honor society.
-This scholarship, valued at $2,000 per academic year, is awarded in addition to other merit scholarships awarded by the University.
+This scholarship is valued at $2,000 per academic year.

 The following scholarships have special deadlines and/or a separate application is required.